joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 quite inextricably to a sort of panpsychism.
 But even if we could stomach a classical panpsychism that has a vague sense that all things are conscious, even if in a very limited way, this goes far beyond that.
-We are forced to conclude that large groups of atoms aren't merely vaguely conscious, but they contain *all* consciousnesses, including our own.
+We are forced to conclude that large groups of atoms aren't merely conscious in some vague sense, but they contain *all* consciousnesses, including our own.

-## But computers can still be conscious!
+## Computers can still be conscious!

 Now I want to be quite clear about the position I am arguing for.
 By saying that consciousness is not computation, I am *not* claiming that computers are not or never can be conscious.
-We could imagine a world in which consciousness is produced by electric fields that fluctuate in the right patterns.
-Perhaps, in such a world, a digital computer running `consciousness.py` produces the right patterns just as the neurons in the brain do.
+We could imagine a world in which consciousness is, for example, produced by electric fields that fluctuate in the right patterns.
+Perhaps, in such a world, my laptop running `consciousness.py` produces the right patterns just as the neurons in the brain do, and becomes conscious.

 But in this world, consciousness is, at root, a *physical* phenomenon, not a purely computational phenomenon.
 Computation may be necessary to produce consciousness, but my claim is that it cannot be sufficient.
-I can run `consciousness.py` on a digital computer and produce a conscious being, but if I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
+Yes I can run `consciousness.py` on a digital computer and produce a conscious being, but if I run the same program on the "rocks in a desert" computer or the "hot iron bar" computer, I will not.
 In this case, consciousness is then hardware-dependent.
 But computational phenomena are independent of the hardware they are run on.
 If consciousness were a purely computational phenomenon, this would not be possible.
 Any machine that runs the same computation would produce the same phenomenon.

+If we are to claim that a GPU executing a neural network is conscious, we have to explain what it is about this specific, physical system that is producing consciousness.
+We cannot invoke the pure computation alone.

 ## Syntax is not semantics